datalad/datalad/docs/source/design/threaded_runner.rst

 The ``stdout``- and ``stderr``-threads read from the respective file descriptor and enqueue data into their output queue, unless the data has zero length (which indicates a closed descriptor).
 On a zero-length read they exit and enqueue ``None`` into their signal queues.

 All queues are infinite.
-Nevertheless signaling is performed with a timeout of one 100 milli seconds in order to ensure that threads can exit.
+Nevertheless signaling is performed with a timeout of one 100 milliseconds in order to ensure that threads can exit.

 Process Waiting Thread